HazyResearch/deepdive/doc/walkthrough.md

      f_has_spouse_features(has_spouse_features.feature=Some(words_between=,-the-widower-of))     |  3.19385679336731

 Here we can see that the word phrase "and-former-Presiden" in between the two person names has a rather high weight.
-This seems strange, since the word "and" is not an indicator of a marriage relationship.
+This seems strange, since this phrase is not an indicator of a marriage relationship.
 One way to improve our predictions would be to add more negative evidence that would lower the weight of that feature.